 - on Oct 31, 2019 By: BN

-The famous seaside resort of Vietnam, Nha Trang, known for its beautiful bay, ranked among the 20 most beautiful bay in the world, houses an archaeological site of great importance: the Po Nagar Cham Towers.
-Classified as National Historic Heritage, they are one of the many cultural visits that can not be missed during your stay in the Nha Trang seaside resort town in Vietnam.
+The famous seaside resort of Vietnam, Nha Trang, known for its beautiful bay, ranked among the 20 most beautiful bays in the world, houses an archaeological site of great importance: the Po Nagar Cham Towers.
+Classified as a National Historic Heritage site, they are one of the many cultural visits that can not be missed during your stay in Nha Trang seaside resort town in Vietnam.

 History of Po Nagar Cham Towers in Nha Trang

-Historically, the Chams was an ancient civilization that was very influential in Southeast Asia, especially in central of Vietnam where they established their kingdom, the Champa, between the 2nd and 17th centuries.
-The Champa kingdom was once a state of Hindu culture and Malayo-Polynesian and their sublime towers in red brick and sandstone found in the central area of Vietnam are the only silent testimony of a civilization disappeared in the whirlwind of history.
+Historically, the Chams were an ancient civilization that was very influential in Southeast Asia, especially in the centre of Vietnam where they established their kingdom, the Champa, between the 2nd and 17th centuries.
+The Champa kingdom was once a state of Hindu and Malayo-Polynesian culture, and their sublime towers in red brick and sandstone found in the central area of Vietnam are the only silent testimony of a civilization that disappeared into the whirlwind of history.

 Among these fabulous archaeological remains scattered along the central Vietnamese coast are the Po Nagar Cham towers, still in a remarkable state of preservation.
 The Po Nagar Cham towers were erected on a granite mountain called Cu Lao overlooking the Cai River before 781 in what was then called the Kauthara Principality.
 The Po Nagar Cham temple was dedicated to the goddess Yan Po Nagar, legendary founder of the Champa kingdom.
-Yan Po Nagar was from a peasant family in the mountains of Khanh Hoa province where Nha Trang resort town was located.
+Yan Po Nagar was from a peasant family in the mountains of Khanh Hoa province where Nha Trang resort town is located.
 The spirits helped her when she went to China on a drifting piece of sandalwood, where she married a Chinese crown prince, the son of the Chinese emperor, with whom she had two children.
 When Yan Po Nagar wanted to return to her hometown to visit family, the prince refused to let her go.
-Disobeying him, she threw a piece of sandalwood into the ocean and disappeared with her children, then reappeared in the current Nha Trang to see her family again.
-When the Chinese prince tried to follow her to Nha Trang, furiously she turned him and his fleet into stone.
-The Viet people, after conquering the Cham empire, adopted the goddess Yan Po Nagar, calling her Thien Y Thanh Mau.
-The restoration work on the Po Nagar Temple was carried out early in 1906 by Henri Parmentier, the famous archaeologist-in-chief of the French School of the Far East, who had already begun worked at My Son Sanctuary and years later had built the museum of Cham Arts in Danang, which is then called Tourane.
+Disobeying him, she threw a piece of sandalwood into the ocean and disappeared with her children, then reappeared in Nha Trang to see her family again.
+When the Chinese prince tried to follow her to, she furiously turned him and his fleet into stone.
+The Viet people, after conquering the Cham Empire, adopted the goddess Yan Po Nagar, calling her Thien Y Thanh Mau.
+The restoration work on the Po Nagar Temple was carried out early in 1906 by Henri Parmentier, the famous archaeologist-in-chief of the French School of the Far East, who had already begun work at My Son Sanctuary and years later would build the museum of Cham Arts in Danang, which was then called Tourane.

 These red brick towers still have not revealed the secret of their longevity and construction.
-The cham architects did not use mortar and the joints of the ocher bricks constituting these buildings are still a mystery today that many researchers have not yet managed to break!
+The Cham architects did not use mortar and the joints of the ocher bricks constituting these buildings are still a mystery today that many researchers have not yet managed to figure out!

-Calm and serenity reign over this unique place steeped in history.
-One does not hesitate to walk around this major archaeological site of Vietnam, which offers a superb view of the coast and the fishing port.
-In May and June, the splendid flamboyants adorn the Po Nagar Cham tower with their glowing red flowers.
+A sense of calm and serenity reign over this unique place that is steeped in history.
+You should not hesitate to walk around this major archaeological site of Vietnam to fully enjoy a superb view of the coast and the fishing port.
+In May and June, the splendid decorations adorn the Po Nagar Cham tower with their glowing red flowers.